ospfranco/ospfranco.github.io/_posts/2024-09-15-generating a xcframework with dylibs for ios.md

 </plist>
 ```

-You can set it to whatever you want, just remember it.
-Also take a look at `CFBundleExecutable` which basically tells which is the dylib that is contained in the `framework`, change it to whatever your binary is named.

 # Loading it in runtime

 After you have correctly created the `xcframework` you can then add it as a dependency in your project.
-Directly drop it into xcode, or if you are using cocoapods declare as:
+Directly drop it into Xcode, or if you are using cocoapods declare as:

 ```ruby
 s.vendored_frameworks = "sqlitevec.xcframework"